MotionEdge and Shutter Speed Prioritization

 A card slides up with:

-• A label at the top showing Automatic or Manual
+- A label showing Automatic or Manual

 Suggested starting points by environment